cmicoli/PPOS-CompetingRisks/README.md

 ------------------------------------------------------------------------

-Example for results presented in the project “Simulation-based Bayesian predictive probability of success for interim monitoring of clinical trials with competing event data: two case studies”
+Example for results presented in the paper: “Simulation-based Bayesian predictive probability of success for interim monitoring of clinical trials with competing event data: two case studies”

 ------------------------------------------------------------------------